Generic Name: docusate (DOK ue sate)

-Do not use Colace for longer than 7 days unless your doctor has told you to.
+You should not use this medicine for longer than 1 week, unless your doctor tells you to.
 Call your doctor if your symptoms do not improve, or if you have not had a bowel movement within 1 to 3 days.
 Overuse of a stool softener can lead to serious medical problems.

 Colace dosing information